 There are no foreseeable risks or burdens in taking part, other than the loss of time you are spending talking to us.
 Foreseeable benefits may include increased knowledge about our area of research: thinking carefully about health claims and choices.
 Another possible benefit is ensuring the final learning resources, which you may use, satisfy your needs and preferences.

-Voluntary participation and the possiblity to withdraw consent
+Voluntary participation and the possibIlity to withdraw consent

 Participation in the project is voluntary.
 If you wish to take part, you will need to sign the declaration of consent on the last page.